michaelponewass/kata09checkout/README.md

 # kata09checkout

-I concentrated on the checkout - that it doesn't know about the pricing Strategy.
+On the task for the checkout I based it on the fact that it doesn't know about the pricing Strategy.

 My solution - without Stackoverflow :-)

+Start KataCheckoutWithMain.java